jwe4ec/track-to-treat/README.md

 ## Citation

-When using a given [phase-specific release](#phase-specific-releases) of this code or associated clean data, please cite the version number and Version DOI for the phase's release. **For the citation including this version info, see the [Release Notes][releases].**
+When using a given [phase-specific release](#phase-specific-releases) of this code or associated clean data, please cite the version number and Version DOI for the release. **For the citation including this version info, see the [Release Notes][releases].**

 ## Project Overview